Updated

 - If your employer retaliates against you for bringing a complaint, you can file a retaliation complaint or a civil lawsuit.

 Here at Shouse Law Group, we have helped countless victims of wage and hour violations and workplace harassment/discrimination to recover substantial financial settlements.
-In this article, our California labor and employment attorneys answer frequently-asked-questions about filing labor board complaints:

-- 2. What are the most common employment complaints in California?
+- 2. Common employment complaints

 - 3. What does the California Labor Commission do?

-- 7. How do I file a complaint with the California Labor Board?
+1. How do I file a complaint with the California Labor Board?

 The two most common employment complaints that get filed with California’s labor boards are: